ironplc/ironplc/README.md

    tree as one component (among many)
 * `parser` is tokenizes and parses an IEC 61131-3 text file into the `dsl` objects
-* `plc2rust` is the front-end for a source-to-source compiler; it assembles all the pieces
+* `plc2x` is the front-end for a source-to-source compiler; it assembles all the pieces

 There is no strict definition of what goes where.
 Better rules would be nice.

-## Big TODOs

-* Need to replace use of String for identifiers with an identifier class that correctly implements equality.